Monday, June 29, 2026

 5 July 2026 - homily for the 14th Sunday in Ordinary Time - Matthew 11:25-30

 Today’s Gospel from Matthew comes right after Jesus reproaches the powerful towns of Chorazin and Bethsaida, who witness his miracles and mighty deeds, but who still do not believe in him.
-Today, Jesus is telling us the reason for their unbelief and what is most important for our faith.
+Today, Jesus is telling us the reason for their unbelief and what is most important for us in our faith.

 After a prayer of thanksgiving to God, Jesus praises God for what he has revealed to the little ones, but what is not known to the wise and the learned.
-Think of how often in the Gospels the scribes and Pharisees lord their knowledge and their wisdom over others, but who fail to learn from Jesus, while the tax collectors and sinners and his group of faithful disciples are able to open their hearts to his message and his proclamation of God’s kingdom.
+Think of how often in the Gospels the scribes and Pharisees lord their knowledge and their wisdom over others, but they fail to learn from Jesus, while the tax collectors and sinners and his group of faithful disciples are able to open their hearts to his message and his proclamation of God’s kingdom.

-In Jesus stating that God’s mysteries are hidden from the wise and the learning, he is not telling us that he is against education.
+In Jesus stating that God’s mysteries are hidden from the wise and learned, he is not telling us that he is against education.
 In fact, we are encouraged to learn more about our faith and to study Scripture as disciples of Christ.
 This refers to the spiritual pride we can have when we think that we rely entirely on our own strength and our own capabilities.
 This creates the burdens that are to much to bear.
 Jesus tell us to take his yoke upon us and to learn from him.
 In the ancient world, a yoke was a wooden beam that was placed over the necks to two animals to allow them to pull a heavy plow or wagon.
 When Jesus invites us to place ourselves in his yoke, he invites us to be yoked together with him, not to be pulling ourselves through life by ourselves.
-He Jesus is with us every step away, telling us that we will not have to go through our trials and our struggles alone.
+Jesus is with us every step away, telling us that we will not have to go through our trials and our struggles alone.

 I mentioned how important it is to constantly be learning more about our faith and to be curious about our faith in a healthy way, rooted in humility and a thirst for God’s truth, not rooted in arrogance or intellectual pride.
 As disciples of Christ, we are to strive for spiritual growth, a deepening of our prayer life, and an appreciation of God’s creation.
 St Anselm of Canterbury from the 11th century called theology faith seeking reason, showing that the two are compatible and complement each other on our journey of faith.
 We are called to have a holy desire to apply our intellect to study and learn more about our faith.
 The more we learn and discover about God, the more our love for him will grow, which should be the ultimate purpose of our lives.